The Show (Niall Horan album)

-The Show is the third studio album by Irish singer-songwriter Niall Horan, released through Capitol Records on 9 June 2023.
-Musically, it draws from rock and synth pop genres.
+The Show is the third studio album by the Irish singer and songwriter Niall Horan, released through Capitol Records on 9 June 2023.
+Musically, it draws from rock and synth pop.
 The album's lead single, "Heaven" was released on 17 February 2023, followed by "Meltdown" on 28 April 2023.
 The album topped the charts in eight countries.
 A deluxe version of the album, subtitled The Encore, was released on 3 November 2023; the album was preceded by an encore version of "You Could Start a Cult", with Lizzy McAlpine.

 Background and recording

 On 15 February 2023, Horan announced the album title and release date.

 Whilst promoting the lead single, Horan told Rolling Stone: "What makes this record incredibly special to me is it's a reflection of where I am in my life today, as a person, a musician, and of course, as a songwriter," he explained in the video.
 "Can't say I'm not a little nervous, but hopefully you'll still like this version of me when you listen to the new record."
 Horan appeared Late Night with Seth Meyers and spoke about how his last album cycle for Heartbreak Weather was heavily impacted by a series of lockdowns in 2020, meaning that he was never able to tour the project.
 "I'd released an album the day we were told we were going into lockdown, um – some would say that was great timing!
 The tour got cancelled [...]
 So then I was sitting around waiting for something to happen, waiting for the creative juices to flow [...]
 Once it came it kind of opened a door for what is now a finished product, record."

 In an interview with NME, Horan shared: "The last time I wrote an album I did less thinking.
 You don't in your early 20s, you don't think too much at all [...]
 I think with pandemics and relationships and things like that, you subconsciously grow as a person.
 And then production wise and what I'm saying [lyrically], it just sounds like something that a 30-year-old would release.
 Not a youthful version of what I did before."